CadQuery/cadquery/README.md

 It is asked that all contributions to this project be made in a respectful and considerate way.
 Please use the [Python Community Code of Conduct's](https://www.python.org/psf/codeofconduct/) guidelines as a reference.

 ### How to Report a Bug
-When filing an bug report [issue](https://github.com/CadQuery/cadquery/issues), please be sure to answer these questions:
+When filing a bug report [issue](https://github.com/CadQuery/cadquery/issues), please be sure to answer these questions:

 1. What version of the software are you running?
 2. What operating system are you running the software on?